 The internet is an effective means for medical practices to extend their accessibility.
 Patients can learn about services, book appointments, and communicate with the medical staff.
-If the medical websites accessibility is not there to those with disabilities, the medical practice is not catering to everyone in need of medical care.
+If the accessibility of the medical website is not there for those with disabilities, the medical practice is not catering to everyone in need of medical care.

 Recently there has been a rise in ADA web accessibility lawsuits that target physicians.
 Making a medical website accessible to all is a top priority.
 One in four Americans has a disability.
 Access to a medical website is essential to a physical practice.